geronimus1/softwareengineerguide/README.md

 1. [TDD getting started](https://tddmanifesto.com/getting-started/)
 2. Also [this](https://khalilstemmler.com/articles/test-driven-development/introduction-to-tdd/), and [this](https://medium.com/javascript-scene/tdd-changed-my-life-5af0ce099f80) ([in rus](https://habr.com/ru/company/ruvds/blog/450316/))

+P.S.
+Do remember
+> Legacy code is simply code without tests.
+> Code without tests is bad code.
+It doesn’t matter how well written it is; it doesn’t matter how pretty or object-oriented or well-encapsulated it is.
+With tests, we can change the behavior of our code quickly and verifiably.
+Without them, we really don’t know if our code is getting better or worse.
+>
+> -- <cite>Michael C. Feathers, Working Effectively with Legacy Code</cite>

 #### Step 2.3 Something from engineering…
 "Buying" ready modules are cheaper than doing them yourself in most cases in modern engineering, so:
 1. Modules - just understand that there are many frameworks, libraries, and software that you should use and know